DV

 Turning video on during Zoom meetings

-If we ever need to Zoom (for class meetings or office hours), you are strictly required to keep your video on when we meet over Zoom.
+If we ever need to Zoom (for class meetings or office hours), you are strictly required to keep your video on during the meeting.

 Grade composition (tentative)